aarondl/opt/README.md

 * If you have a value that can be `unset | value` (non-null, but omittable) then use `omit`
 * If you have a value that can be any of `unset | null | value` use omitnull.

-Consider the following Rust types to illustrate the point:
+Consider the following discriminated union types to illustrate the point:

 ```rust
 enum Nullable<T> {